TeknoTrader/MT5_bridge/README.md

 This tool enables traders to execute trades, monitor positions, and manage their MT5 account through an intuitive web interface with real-time updates and intelligent filtering.

-I developed it in order to let other people understand better how to create a proper dashboard and, obviouly, how to use the MQL5 API to see account informations and trade.
+I developed it to help others understand how to create a proper trading dashboard and, obviously, how to use the MT5 Python API to access account information and execute trades.

 ## 🌐 Deployment Note